bruffridge/AppLayout/README.md

 ### Overview

 This layout was designed to be [responsive](http://www.alistapart.com/articles/responsive-web-design/), lightweight (7.5 kb), accessible (508 compliant), and usable in IE7+, Chrome, Safari, Firefox 3.6+, and Opera.
+It features a sticky footer that stays at the bottom of the page even if the content does not reach the bottom.
+When content goes below the fold the footer will follow the content and will only be visible if you scroll down to the bottom of the page.

 ### Layout: Fluid or Fixed

 Using LESS variables you can quickly modify the layout to be either fluid or fixed.
-Just set the ```@layout``` variable to either fluid or fixed in site.less.
+Just set the ```@layout``` variable to either fluid or fixed in variables.less.
 By default it is fluid.

     @layout:            fluid;//fluid or fixed

-Then in these two blocks include a couple of mixins:
+Then in these two blocks in site.less include a couple of mixins:

     div#footer, div#header, div#body {
         .layoutInner(@layout);//fixed or fluid with defaults.